musictheory/NilScript/README.md

 ---
 ## <a name="squeeze"></a>Squeezing and Symbolication

-As mentioned in previous sections, oj uses internal identifier names for classes, methods, and ivars.
+As mentioned in previous sections, NilScript uses internal identifier names for classes, methods, and ivars.
 These identifiers are always prefixed with `$oj_…`:

 Type                     | Humand-readable name  | Internal Identifier
 ------------------------ | -------- | ---